Acupuncture treatment and Chinese Herbal Medicine consultations in South West London, SW14, SW15, SW18, SW19, Earlsfields, Southfields and Wimbledon

 Chronic back pain lasts longer than 3 months.

-The most common causes of low back pain are frequently a combination of factors that increase the likelihood of injury or disease.
+low back pain are frequently a combination of factors that increase the likelihood of injury or disease.

 These may include: